F5 declarative collection overview¶

 - BIG-IP Onboarding: Declarative Onboarding (DO) - https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest

 - BIG-IP Application Services: Application Services 3 (AS3) - https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest

 - BIG-IP Templates (iApp replacement): F5 Application Services Templates (FAST) - https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest

 - BIG-IP Telemetry: Telemetry Streaming (TS) - https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest

 - Transition our ecosystem solutions to leverage our new Declarative API (Container Ingress Services, Terraform, Ansible, Cisco ServiceCenter, and so on).

 To enforce those changes to Ansible, F5 has decided to do the following:

 - Deliver a new collection that focuses on our declarative APIs.
-This new collection will be called f5_bigip and is considered to be our v2 collection, because it is a major change to our existing collection)
+This new collection is called f5_bigip and is considered to be our latest collection

-- Any requests for new modules that are already covered by AS3, DO, TS is unlikely to be considered.
+- Any requests for new modules that are already covered by AS3, DO, TS are unlikely to be considered.